ismaelyws/themely-whmcs-hook/README.md

 ## Installation Instructions

 Hooks live inside files located within the `/WHMCS_ROOT/includes/hooks/` directory.
-To integrate Themely cPanel plugin with WHMCS follow the instructions below.
+To integrate Themely with WHMCS follow the instructions below.

 **Step 1**

-Download the `themely.php` file and upload/place it to your hooks directory.
+Download the `themely.php` file and upload it to your hooks directory.

 **Step 2**